-H-E-B is a large supermarket chain representing the state of Texas in the USA, and it is very popular among local residents.
+H-E-B is a large supermarket chain representing the state of Texas, and it is very popular among local residents.
 Headquartered in San Antonio, it has stores throughout Texas and in some areas of Mexico.
-Compared to other national chains, H-E-B is particularly praised for its 'locally tailored product offerings' and 'reasonable pricing policy.'
+Compared to other national chains, H-E-B is particularly praised for its 'locally tailored product selection' and 'reasonable pricing policy.'

 "H-E-B is a supermarket chain rooted in the Texas community, with a diverse product range, reasonable prices, and active community involvement as its key advantages."
-H-E-B is one of the largest supermarket chains in the USA, with annual revenues in the tens of billions, significantly impacting the Texas economy and consumer life.
+H-E-B is one of the largest supermarket chains in the U.S., with annual sales in the tens of billions, significantly impacting the Texas economy and consumer life.

 History

 H-E-B began in 1905 when a family opened a small grocery store in Kerrville, Texas.
-As a privately held company, H-E-B does not publicly disclose detailed revenue figures.
-However, industry estimates and market research reports suggest that H-E-B's annual revenue is approximately $30-40 billion.
-Due to this scale, H-E-B is considered one of the largest retailers in the USA and consistently ranks among the top private companies.
+Since H-E-B is a privately held company and not publicly traded, it does not officially disclose detailed sales figures.
+However, industry estimates and market research reports suggest that H-E-B's annual sales are approximately $30 to $40 billion.
+Due to this scale, H-E-B is considered one of the largest retailers in the U.S. and consistently ranks among the top private companies.

 Later, their son Howard E. Butt took over the store's operations, and the name 'H-E-B' was adopted based on his initials.